SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- FIX: Animations not running after adding each of them
+- ADDED: Elements can be choosen inside side-panel (useful, if element is not clickable anymore)

 ### 0.0.2-alpha.2 (2023-05-15)
 - FIX: Source missing after saving - fill of element not possible (fix #11)
 - FIX: Offset was not working